- Sustainable urban drainage systems

 After the introduction of sustainable urban drainage systems (SUDS) to Scotland it became clear that national promotion of the concept was necessary to raise the profile of sustainable drainage.
 At this time SEPA was established and the formation of the SUDS working party was driven by SEPA to involve other key stakeholders.

 The need for planners’ involvement, both at a national and local level was realised together with the obvious requirement of drainage authority (at the time of formation there were three in east, west and north of Scotland) involvement.

 An obvious need was to establish recognised guidance for practitioners to use.
 Through collaboration with CIRIA (Construction Industry Research & Information Association) the design guide 'Sustainable Urban Drainage Systems design manual for Scotland & Northern Ireland' was published in 2000.
-This document was superseded by the 'SUDS Manual (C697)' in 2007 which is available from CIRIA.
+This document was replaced by the 'SUDS Manual (C697)' in 2007, which in November 2015 was superseded by The SUDS Manual (C753), available from CIRIA.

 |Vice Chair||Barbara Barbarito||Scottish Water|

 |Technical Secretary||Andy Hemingway||SEPA|

 |Society of Chief Officers for Transportation in Scotland (SCOTS) Roads representative||John Thomson||Perth and Kinross Council|

 |Society of Chief Officers for Transportation in Scotland (SCOTS) Flooding representative||Richard Meeson/Neil Young||Angus Council|